lqkweb/learnMLflow/mlflow-master/docs/source/projects.rst

     types and default values.

-You can run any project from a Git URI or from a local directory using the ``mlflow run`` command-line tool, or the :py:func:`mlflow.run` Python API.
+You can run any project from a Git URI or from a local directory using the ``mlflow run`` command-line tool, or the :py:func:`mlflow.projects.run` Python API.
 These APIs also allow submitting the project for remote execution on `Databricks <https://databricks.com>`_.

 .. caution::